-You may change medical plans during the annual open enrollment period.
+You may change medical and dental plans during the annual open enrollment period.
 If you wish to change plans, contact the Trust Fund Office during the month of November of any year.
 The change will become effective January 1st of the following year.
-No change between medical plans may be made at any other time, except if:
+No change between medical and dental plans may be made at any other time, except if:

-- 1. You are enrolled in the Kaiser Permanente Plan and subsequently move outside the Hawaii service area, or - You meet one of the requirements specified in the Special Enrollment Periods section beginning on page 34 of this Summary Plan Description.
+- 1. You are enrolled in the Kaiser Permanente Plan or the Kaiser Permanente Senior Advantage Plan and subsequently move outside the Hawaii service area, or - 2.
+You are enrolled in the HMSA Akamai Advantage Plan and subsequently move outside the state of Hawaii, or - 3.
+You meet one of the requirements specified in the Special Enrollment Periods section beginning on page 37 of this Summary Plan Description.